top of page

 Dr. James Barger

-Fort Worth (Tentative June 16 - 20)
+Fort Worth (June 16 - 20)

 James Barger is an active performer and educator, known for his dynamic presence on stage and in the classroom.
 He currently serves as Associate Professor of Saxophone at West Texas A&M University, where he teaches applied saxophone and jazz improvisation, directs Jazz Band II and the Saxophone Ensemble, and oversees the university’s spirited Pep Band, affectionately known as “The Band in the Box.”